GrigoryZhimolost/korneplod/README.md

+# Pls dont use it for now
+i found some bugs with passwords but dont have enough time to fix.
+In addition to some performance issues, all 1.x versions shall be awesome when i release them

 # What is this
 This library is for transfering encrypted data through TCP/IP, just for this.
 It uses ml-kem and ChaCha20 to encrypt data, so you don't have to worry about your data's safety.